AndrewSigorskih/ZDL-Docker/README.md

 Create second folder for storing game saves.
 Modify `DOOMSAVEDIR` variable in the script to correctly reference it as well.

 Place ZDL configs from this repo (`zdl-*.ini`) in saves folder (or in WADs, doesn't matter actually).

-### [Optional] 1.5 Get Sigil I and II.

-SIGIL episodes can be downloaded from Romero's <a href="https://romero.com/sigil">website</a>.
-Note that those still need DOOM.wad to run.

 ### 2. Download DHTP